Investing Fees could cost you your early retirement!

 Use the best broker

-Transactions costs are less important than management because they do not represent a portion of your assets.
+Transaction costs are less important than management because they do not represent a portion of your assets.

 But this does not mean they are not important either.
-If every time you invest something, you lose 50 CHF, it is not ideal.
+If every time you invest something, you lose 50 CHF.
+It is not ideal.
 And you need to remember that you will also pay transaction costs when you sell your assets.

 But there are other factors at play here.
 For instance, if you are using a Swiss broker, you will pay up to 0.15% stamp tax duty on each buy and sell operations.
 This fee is not as bad as a management fee.
 But this is still something that you want to avoid.